abdul4rehman215/SOC-SOAR-ECOSYSTEM-AWS/00-installation-and-setup-guide/04-thehive-installation/troubleshooting.md

 ## 📌 Root Cause

-User not added to docker group.
+User not in docker group.

 ## ✅ Fix